 31.2.1 transfer the Request for Information to the other Party as soon as practicable after receipt and in any event within two Business Days of receiving a Request for Information;

 31.2.2 provide the other Party with a copy of all Information in its possession or power in the form that the other Party requires within five Business Days (or such other period as the Party may specify) of the Party’s requesting that information; and

 31.2.3 provide all necessary assistance as reasonably requested by the Party to enable the Party to respond to a Request for Information within the time for compliance set out in section 10 of the FOIA or regulation 5 of the Environmental Information Regulations.

 31.3 Where a Party receives a Request for Information which relates to the Contract, it shall inform the other Party of the Request for Information as soon as practicable after receipt and in any event within two Business Days of receiving a request for information.

-31.4 If either Party determines that Information (including Confidential Information) must be disclosed pursuant to Condition 32.3, it shall notify the other Party of that decision at least two Business Days before disclosure.
+31.4 If either Party determines that Information (including Confidential Information) must be disclosed pursuant to Clause 32.3, it shall notify the other Party of that decision at least two Business Days before disclosure.

 31.5 Each Party shall be responsible for determining at its absolute discretion whether the Commercially Sensitive Information and/or any other Information:-

 31.5.1 is exempt from disclosure under the Code of Practice on Government Information, FOIA or the Environmental Information Regulations;